voltrevo/monorepo/projects/typed-bytes/examples/Shapes/tutorial/step06/README.md

 ![Drawing](./drawing.png)

 There's more though - the encoding didn't actually change.
 The `type` field takes up *zero space*.
 Why?
-Well, a `tb.exact` can only encode one thing, which means it represents zero information.
+Well, a `tb.Exact` can only encode one thing, which means it represents zero information.

-Thinking of it another way, when the decoder encounters a `tb.exact`, it already knows what the value is, so it doesn't need to consume any bytes to figure that out.
+Thinking of it another way, when the decoder encounters a `tb.Exact`, it already knows what the value is, so it doesn't need to consume any bytes to figure that out.